 GS has in place post execution supervisory monitoring procedures which use market data, where it is available, to assess relevant client transactions.
-Where appropriate market data is not available other criteria were used to review relevant client transactions for monitoring purposes.
-This monitoring is undertaken on a systematic basis via best execution monitoring systems.
+Where appropriate market data is not available other criteria are used to review relevant client transactions for monitoring purposes.
+This monitoring is undertaken on a systematic basis via best execution monitoring systems or, where required, on a manual basis in accordance with internal monitoring policies and procedures.
 As part of its overall best execution monitoring framework and on-going assessment of execution venues utilised, GS may also take account of information published under RTS 27 by those execution venues (if applicable) alongside data sources used as part of its systematic best execution monitoring arrangements.